 The classic autobiography by the youngest Doctor of the Church.
 I struggled with reading this book until finding Robert Edmonson's translation, which was be less sacchrine and more real-life than others I read.

 If this book doesn't appeal, consider one of the many others written by different saints and then ask their intercession while you read.
 Make Lent a walk through the desert with a saintly guide holding your hand.

 Happy Catholic for Lent

-Seeking Jesus in Everyday Life - my most recent book!
+Seeking Jesus in Everyday Life - my second book!
 In paperback.